PrasannaKV1/PlaywrightValtMoney/README.md

 1]  Create a folder locally
 2]  open visual studio code
-3]  import the folder whihc you created locally
+3]  import the folder which we have created locally
 # use below commands
 npm init playwright@init
 a] select javascript